goodekat/LIME-research-journals/README.md

   - code up Laugel et al’s work
   - read through papers giving an overview of the current explanation methods
+  - check to see if there a paper showing how ridge regression is affected by sample size changes
+  - try fitting the ridge regression with the observed data only to see how it compares to the model fit with the ridge regression

 **Oral Prelim**